Allen-led Great Elephant Census, largest pan-Africa aerial survey since 1970s, will generate data critical to species’ survival

 - what has been the role of the provincial gorvenment in mpumalaga been in tackling the problem of littering?

-- what has the role of provincial government been in tackling the problem of littering
+- What has the role of provincial government been in tackling with littering

-- the role of provincial government been in tackling the problem of littering?
+- What has the role of provincial government been in tackling littering

-- role of the provincial government in tackling the littering problem in South Africa
+- What has the provincial government has been tackling about the littering problem?

-- what is the role of the provincial government in tackling the littering problem in South Africa?
+- what has a the role of provincial government been tackling the problem???

 - what did the provincial government do on attarking the problem of littering